Click for your FREE issue,

 We know our readers don't want our opinions.
 They want reliable, objective judgments to help them in their decision making.

 So we simply do the research and analyze the facts.
 Then we report what we believe will happen, not what we want to happen.
 That's why the Letter has stayed in business for more than 95 years.

-And when I say "briefing," I mean brief.
-Each issue covers a wide range of topics in just four pages, written in a style that saves you time by being easy to read and digest.
+Each weekly issue covers a wide range of topics in just four pages, written in a style that saves you time by being easy to read and digest.
 You'll find no flowery language or tedious detail.
 Just straightforward analyses and advice to help you make more profitable business and financial decisions.

 We rigorously parse what they tell us, compare it with what other sources tell us, and arrive at our own conclusions after much internal debate.
 Everything we write gets fact-checked, copyedited and polished before it leaves the editor's desk.

 It's a laborious process, but it yields crisp, concise judgments for you.
 And since the Letter takes no advertising, we focus solely on serving your needs.
 This allows us to do our jobs better, because we have no divided loyalties.
 You are our only boss.